Ottawa argues one province’s failure to bring in a carbon tax will harm others

 Spokesman Jim Billington said Saskatchewan’s constitutional lawyers are still analyzing the factum.

-Ottawa argues in the factum that there is no constitutional requirement for federal laws to operate equally throughout Canada.
+Ottawa contends in the factum that there is no constitutional requirement for federal laws to operate equally throughout Canada.

 The factum says emissions in Saskatchewan have increased by 10.9 per cent since 2005 and accounted for 10.8 per cent of the country’s emissions in 2016.

-The case won’t be heard in court until at least next spring.
+The case won’t be heard in court until at least the spring.

+“We have a plan for a healthy environment and a stronger economy,” federal Environment Minister Catherine McKenna said in a statement.
+“Because, at the end of the day, it’s what we owe to our kids and grandkids.”

 Ontario has joined Saskatchewan’s case as an intervener while also filing its own legal challenge.